JochenFM/Milestone_2/README.md

 than it is today.
 They all blazed the way despite the considerable odds against them - hence my title.

 It has been created for entertainment and educational purposes for all ages from 7 onwards.
-Using images from the public domain as card faces, the game allows players to match two cards of the same character image in pairs before the timer reaches zero.
+Using images from the public domain as card faces, the game allows players to match two cards of the same character image in pairs, and eight pairs in total, before the timer reaches zero.

 ## 2. UX ##